 3. Relate money (and value) back to their world.

 We started having money conversations when Toby was in kindergarten, when he was learning about math basics and counting coins.
 Nowadays I’ll ask them to count the change to pay for ice cream or groceries, or have them look around the store to find the least expensive cereal or trash bags.
 I also heard a great tip from a friend: for small holidays or the tooth fairy, instead of giving kids money or toys, you can reward them with coupons for experiences.
-Their family has coupons for family movie nights, homemade dinner of your choice or a stay-up-past-bedtime pass!
+Their family has coupons for family movie nights, homemade dinner of your choice, or a stay-up-past-bedtime pass!
 How cute is that?

 4. Set expectations before shopping.

 For our boys, we also like to set expectations around not shopping.
 We’ll say things like, “You can go see the toy aisle at the drugstore, but we’re just looking today.”
 I want them to understand that buying things is a special treat, not a given.
-Also, the line “maybe for your birthday” works much better than I expect it to :)
+Also, the line “maybe for your birthday” works much better than I expect it to. :)

 5. Set goals to encourage saving.

 In high school, I really wanted to visit my grandparents in England, but my parents couldn’t afford a family trip that summer.
 So, by working at a pizza place and babysitting, I saved up for six months for the $500 flight, and it felt really empowering.
 Now, I encourage the boys to save their coins for specific goals, whether it’s a trip to the movies or something they’ve been eyeing.
 (Anton is currently saving for a head lamp.)
-It helps them understand the concept of savings and delayed gratification, and how over time, small amounts can add up to something bigger.
+It helps them understand the concept of savings and delayed gratification, and how small amounts can slowly add up to something bigger.

 6. Try to teach generosity in all ways, not just with money.